LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 Let's roll'n out!

-[UPDATE Nov 5 2019] Due to multiple projects due simultaneously in Dec, this project may have to wait a little bit for being updated.
-Collaborators are always welcomed!
+[UPDATE DEC 2019] School projects all finished.
+I will go back working on Chapter 9.
+This is a long and tedious functional part of the reinforcement learning, and expect a little bit long time for me to update.
+Thanks for all people who have interests in this project.

 # Chapter 8
 Finished without programming.
 Plan on creating additional exercises to this Chapter because many materials are lack of practice.